 Local leaders have an important role to play in generating trust, addressing misinformation and providing support in relation to the UK’s exit from the EU.
 Community engagement offers a means of building links with communities, challenging misconceptions and offering reassurance, including with vulnerable groups.
 In this way it can be an effective method to reduce any risks of community tensions and quickly addressing these should they occur.

 Many councils will regularly run forums to keep in touch with the local community and engage with residents on a range of policy issues.
 They also participate in and can encourage forums run by leaders within their communities.
 These can range widely from, for example, interfaith forums to residents’ groups.
 Many of these forums have been built over several years and therefore rely on longstanding relationships.
 They are a useful source of information and provide networks for disseminating key messages.
-They also offer a platform for constructive engagement on issues which people may hold disparate views, such as EU Exit.
+They also offer a platform for constructive engagement on issues which people may hold disparate views, such as Brexit.